MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-azure-vm-manually.md

 1. Navigate to the [Oracle JDK 11 downloads page](https://www.oracle.com/in/java/technologies/javase/jdk11-archive-downloads.html).
 Select the **Windows x64 Installer**, accept the Oracle License Agreement, and download EXE file.
 You get a file similar to *jdk-11.\*_windows-x64_bin.exe*.

 1. Navigate to the [Oracle Fusion Middleware Software downloads page](http://www.oracle.com/technetwork/middleware/weblogic/downloads/index.html).
 Select the **Generic Installer**, and accept the Oracle License Agreement and download the ZIP archive.
 You get a file similar to *fmw_14.\*_wls_lite_Disk1_1of1.zip*.
 Pay attention to the support lifetime of the WebLogic Server version you download.
-For details, see the [Oracle Support Lifetime Policy](https://www.oracle.com/us/support/library/lsp-middleware-chart-069287.pdf).
+For more information, see the [Oracle Support Lifetime Policy](https://www.oracle.com/us/support/library/lsp-middleware-chart-069287.pdf).

 ### Install Oracle JDK 11